Branchial Cleft Abnormalities in Children

 What are the symptoms of a branchial cleft abnormality?

 These are the most common symptoms of a branchial cleft abnormality:

-Small opening in the skin that drains mucus or fluid
+- Small opening in the skin on the side of the neck that drains mucus or fluid

 How is a branchial cleft abnormality diagnosed?